 - Know the school’s acceptance rate, average SAT/ACT & student profile

 - Do a virtual campus tour

 - Check out all the information the school has online for prospective students, get to know the school

-- Talk to your school guidance counselor (if they say you are too young let them know timeline for student athlete is much earlier)
+- Talk to your school guidance counselor, have them pull a list of schools that could be a good fit for you (if they say you are too young let them know timeline for student athlete is much earlier)